l7dev/iime-ai-resources/README.md

-# meded-data
-Data sets and sources for medical education innovation, AI/NLP, and research
+# Data sets and sources for medical education innovation, AI/NLP, and research